Eyesore123/blog-app/README.md

 ## Issues

 - Markdown editor needs work.
+- Error pages need work.
+Currently the error boundary is not utilized, which means that app gives user default 404 when, for example, tag doesn't have a post (when there's "a message" with the error).
+Stylized post is returned only when reqested page is actually missing.
 - Flash messages are not working properly so I made a workaround for pop-ups.
 - Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.
+- Annoying backend related issues: email sends do not always trigger etc.

 ## Testing